MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/common-exclusion-mistakes-microsoft-defender-antivirus.md

 ## Using just the file name in the exclusion list
 A malware may have the same name as that of the file that you trust and want to exclude from scanning.
 Therefore, to avoid excluding a potential malware from scanning, use a fully qualified path to the file that you want to exclude instead of using just the file name.
 For example, if you want to exclude **Filename.exe** from scanning, use the complete path to the file, such as **C:\program files\contoso\Filename.exe**.

-## Using a single exclusion for multiple server workloads
+## Using a single exclusion list for multiple server workloads
 Do not use a single exclusion list to define exclusions for multiple server workloads.
-On Server workloads, split the different application or service workloads into multiple exceptions.
-For example, create separate exclusion lists for workloads on IIS Server and File Server.
+Split the exclusions for different application or service workloads into multiple exclusion lists.
+For example, the exclusion list for your IIS Server workload must be different from the exclusion list for your SQL Server workload.

 ## Using incorrect environment variables as wildcards in the file name and folder path or extension exclusion lists
-Microsoft Defender Antivirus Service runs as a Local System account, which means it gets information from the system environment variable instead of the user environment variable.
-Environment variable usage as a wildcard is limited to system variables and those applicable to processes running as an NT AUTHORITY\SYSTEM account.
-Therefore, do not use user environment variables when adding Microsoft Defender Antivirus folder and process exclusions.
-See the table under [System environment variables](configure-extension-file-exclusions-microsoft-defender-antivirus.md#system-environment-variables) for a complete list of system account environment variables.
+Microsoft Defender Antivirus Service runs in system context using the LocalSystem account, which means it gets information from the system environment variable, and not from the user environment variable.
+Use of environment variables as a wildcard in exclusion lists is limited to system variables and those applicable to processes running as an NT AUTHORITY\SYSTEM account.
+Therefore, do not use user environment variables as wildcards when adding Microsoft Defender Antivirus folder and process exclusions.
+See the table under [System environment variables](configure-extension-file-exclusions-microsoft-defender-antivirus.md#system-environment-variables) for a complete list of system environment variables.
+See [Use wildcards in the file name and folder path or extension exclusion lists](configure-extension-file-exclusions-microsoft-defender-antivirus.md#use-wildcards-in-the-file-name-and-folder-path-or-extension-exclusion-lists) for information on how to use wildcards in exclusion lists.

 ## Related topics